kieriosity/rail-xing-number-validator/README.md

-# rail-crossing-number-validator
+# Highway Rail Crossing Number Validator
-This code checks if a highway-rail grade crossing number is valid.
+This checks if a highway-rail grade crossing number is valid.

 Usage: